德州儀器 (TI) 公佈 2023 年第四季營收下降,主要是由於工業和汽車市場疲軟。毛利也較上年下降。

 Christopher Caso - MD

-• Just trying to understand a little bit about why the customers may have reacted as they did because we know your lead times have normalized well in advance of the rest of the industry.
-Do you think this is just simply a function of end markets took a note leg down here?
-Do you think perhaps some of your customers were delaying their inventory adjustments until they saw lead times for the rest of the industry come down because we know that's also some of your competitors lagged your lead time normalization.
+Just trying to understand a little bit about why the customers may have reacted as they did, because we know your lead times have normalized well in advance of the rest of the industry.
+Do you think this is just simply a function of end markets took another leg down here?
+Do you think perhaps some of your customers were delaying their inventory adjustments until they saw lead times for the rest of the industry come down, because we know that's also some of your competitors lagged your lead time normalization.
 Perhaps that was a factor here.

 Dave Pahl - Head of IR & VP